Rigoberto Sanchez: Personal life

 Sanchez grew up playing soccer before joining his high school's football team.
-He is of Mexican descent.
+He’s of Mexican descent.

 Rigoberto met his wife, Cynthia, when they attended junior college together.
-Cynthia grew up in the nearby community of Corning, CA. After receiving blessings from her family, he proposed to her at the Circle of Lights at Monument Circle in downtown Indianapolis on December 26, 2017.
-They were married the following spring.
+She grew up in the nearby community of Corning, CA. After receiving blessings from her family, Sanchez proposed to Cynthia at the Circle of Lights at Monument Circle in downtown Indianapolis on December 26, 2017.
+They got married the following spring.

-On November 30, 2020, it was announced he would undergo surgery the next day to have a cancerous tumor removed.
+On November 30, 2020, it was announced Sanchez would undergo surgery the next day to have a cancerous tumor removed.
 The surgery was reported as successful and he returned to practice two weeks later.